 We include detailed descriptions of each of our cases to place our findings and the analysis that follows in context.
 As part of the setting up and definition of each case study, the service user researchers met with site leads to conduct a one-to-one interview (in one peer-led organisation which worked on a community basis, this took the form of a group interview).
 Interviews covered the organisational context in which the peer worker roles had been developed, language and definitions of the roles, settings, staffing, training, recruitment, support and populations served.
 These interviews were invaluable in ensuring that the cases were well defined, and that the purposive sampling and recruitment strategy were fitted and implemented in each site taking account of roles, relationships and all ethical processes.
-Interviews were also important for understanding and ensuring that the language used in subsequent interviews was relevant and understandable to the participants.
-The descriptions below are based on these interviews with key informants at each site, and were sent to those people to be checked for accuracy before being included here.
+Interviews was relevant and understanding and ensuring that the language used in subsequent interviews with key informants at each site, and were sent to those people to be checked for accuracy before being included here.